-- Distinguish between the different fracture lengths (created, effective, propped, hydraulic) and understand their importance in fracture design and efficiency.
-Differentiate between various fracture conductivity damage mechanisms and understand the impacts to production. - understand the impacts to production.
-Compare and contrast different treatment diversion options. - Calculate in-situ stress values and understand the impacts of over- and underpressured reservoir systems on such values. - Distinguish between different diagnostic techniques, both indirect and direct, and determine the pros/cons of various options.
+Distinguish between the different fracture lengths (created, effective, propped, hydraulic) and understand their importance in fracture design and efficiency.

+Differentiate between various fracture conductivity damage mechanisms and understand the impacts to production.

+Compare and contrast different treatment diversion options.

+Calculate in-situ stress values and understand the impacts of over- and underpressured reservoir systems on such values.

+Distinguish between different diagnostic techniques, both indirect and direct, and determine the pros/cons of various options.